 Types of Risk Analysts

-Risk analyst is mainly the job profile which is required in the areas such as trading, financial services and private banking.
+Risk analyst jobs are mainly jobs which are required in the areas such as trading, financial services and private banking.
 There are four major types of risk analysts:

 - Credit risk analyst